pdxmele/leaflet-osm-workshop/README.md

 Completed exercise version (DON'T PEEK!!): http://pdxmele.com/leaflet-osm-workshop/complete/osmLeaf.html

+###Supplemental Mac instructions:

+If you're trying to run these html files locally with Safari, unchanged from the download, you may need to do this first in Terminal:

+    cd complete/
+    xattr -dr com.apple.quarantine .

+If you're trying to run them locally on Chrome, you'll need to close Chrome and reopen it from Terminal with:

+    open -a "Google Chrome" --args --allow-file-access-from-files

+###Other notes:

 Includes dists of [Leaflet](https://github.com/leaflet) and [jQuery](http://jquery.com/), the use of which is subject to their own licenses.